-- 1. If the student has no previous record of plagiarism in any course, a zero grade is given to the submitted work. - A student committing a second plagiarism offense in any course will be awarded a failing grade on that course and shall pay the full course fees.
-The plagiarism offence shall be noted in the student's record of grades and marked with "XF". - 3.
-A student committing a third plagiarism offense in any course will be awarded a failing grade on all courses of the semester in which the student commits the violation and shall pay the fees for all courses.
-The plagiarism offence shall be noted in the student's grades record and be marked with the "XF" for all the courses taken in that semester. - 4.
-A student committing a fourth plagiarism offense in any course will be expelled from the University and shall be awarded a failing grade on all courses of the semester which will be marked with a grade of "XF".
-The student will have to pay the fees for all courses.
-However he can benefit from his/her academic record. - 5.
-Upon a written request submitted by the student to the Office of Admissions & Registration, the XF mark may be removed if the student maintains his/her record clean up until his/her graduation.
+- 1. Faculty members are responsible for checking acts of plagiarism in their courses.
+If a faculty determines that an act of plagiarism has been committed, a report of the incident with supporting evidence shall be submitted to the Head of Department who in turn will forward the report to the College Dean for further action.
+The Dean shall refer the case file to the SPC.
+The SPC will take one of the following actions as appropriate: - 1.1.
+If the student has no previous record of plagiarism in any course, a zero grade is given to the submitted work. - 1.2.
+A student committing a second plagiarism offense in any course (not necessary the same course) will be awarded a failing grade on that course and shall pay the full course fees.
+The plagiarism offence shall be noted in the student's record of grades and marked with "XF". - 1.3.
+A student committing a third plagiarism offense in any course (not necessary the same courses) will be awarded a failing grade on all courses of the semester in which the student commits the violation and shall pay the fees for all courses.
+The plagiarism offence shall be noted in the student's grades record and be marked with the "XF" for all the courses taken in that semester. - 1.4.
+A student committing a fourth plagiarism offense in any course (not necessary the same courses) will be suspended from the University for two semesters, and will be awarded a failing grade on all courses of the semester in which the student commits the violation and shall pay the fees for all courses.
+The plagiarism offence shall be noted in the student's grades record and be marked with the "XF" for all the courses taken in that semester. - 1.5.
+A student committing a fifth plagiarism offense in any course will be expelled from the